Small ReLU networks are powerful memorizers: a tight analysis of memorization capacity: Introduction

 \paragraph{Convergence to global minima.} There exist numerous papers that study convergence of gradient descent or SGD to global optima of neural networks.
 Many previous results \citep{tian2017analytical, brutzkus2017globally, zhong2017recovery, soltanolkotabi2017learning, li2017convergence, du2017gradient, zhang2018learning} study settings where data points are sampled from a distribution (e.g., Gaussian), and labels are generated from a ``teacher network'' that has the same architecture as the one being trained (i.e., realizability).
 Here, the goal of training is to recover the unknown (but fixed) true parameters.
-Others~\citep{brutzkus2018sgd, wang2018learning} study SGD on hinge loss and linearly separable data.
+In comparison, we consider arbitrary datasets and networks, under a mild assumption (especially for overparametrized networks) that the network can memorize the data; the results are not directly comparable.
+Others~\citep{brutzkus2018sgd, wang2018learning} study SGD on hinge loss under a bit strong assumption that the data is linearly separable.

 Other recent results \citep{li2018learning, du2018gradientB, du2018gradientA, allen2018convergence, zou2018stochastic} focus on over-parameterized neural networks.
 In these papers, the widths of hidden layers are assumed to be huge, of polynomial order in $N$, such as $\Omega(N^4)$, $\Omega(N^6)$ or even greater.
 Although these works provide insights on how GD/SGD finds global minima easily, their width requirement is still far from being realistic.